 5.1.
-Interpretations and Suggestions
+Interpretations and suggestions

-Insights from this simulation study align with successful real-world phishing identification strategies, point to further avenues for improving the model, and highlight ways in which specific combinations of input parameters can produce simulation runs aligning to salient characteristics of user populations from the empirical study.
+Insights from this simulation study align with successful realworld phishing identification strategies, point to further avenues for improving the model and highlight ways in which specific combinations of input parameters can produce simulation runs aligning to salient characteristics of user populations from the empirical study.

-Two observations from the simulation align with the standard recommendation that real users thoroughly examine all emails to detect phishing indicators (per Parsons et al. (2019), Vishwanath et al (2016), etc.).
+Two observations from the simulation align with the standard recommendation that real users thoroughly examine all emails to detect phishing indicators (per Parsons et al. (2019), Vishwanath et al. (2016), etc).

-- Simulated overachiever-cluster "users," the best-performing group, featured significantly higher settings for the Maximum Cues Processed parameter than did simulated users in the other two clusters.
-In other words, this group's greater success rate was associated with being most likely to inspect many aspects of an email for suspicious evidence. - Simulated users from all groups tended to spend more time judging legitimate emails than phishing emails (Figure 3b).
+- Simulated overachiever-cluster 'users', the best-performing group, featured significantly higher settings for the Maximum Cues Processed parameter than did simulated users in the other two clusters.
+In other words, this group's greater success rate was associated with being most likely to inspect many aspects of an email for suspicious evidence. - Simulated users from all groups tended to spend more time judging legitimate emails than phishing emails (Fig. 5b and Fig. 6b).
 To identify a phishing email, users need only spot a few suspicious cues; however, they must traverse almost all cues to verify an email as legitimate.
-This behaviour is largely consistent with the empirical study results, for which the majority of participants spent more time on legitimate emails (Figure 2b).
+This behaviour is largely consistent with the empirical study results, for which the majority of participants (two out of three clusters) also spent more time on legitimate emails (Fig. 3b).